Should I Watch..? Colombiana

 What's to like?

 Besson and Megaton know their target audience and deliver a full-throttle action blast with ludicrous action scenes and a sexy heroine at the centre.
 On both these fronts, Colombiana is a winner.
 Saldana is perfect as the poker-faced professional, even though the movie doesn't require much in the way of acting from her.
 She is an antidote to those who suggest that women have to be built like traditional male action stars like Stallone or Schwarzenegger to succeed.
-She's no Ronda Rousey, a UFC star currently forging a career in movies, but the role doesn't require a beefcake.
+She's no Ronda Rousey - a UFC star currently forging a career in professional wrestling - but the role doesn't require a beefcake.
 Cataleya is stealthy instead of stocky and Saldana's performance is better than the film deserves.

 The action is pretty non-stop from the thrilling opening pursuit through the slums of Bogota to the overblown shoot-out at the baddie's private mansion.
 In many ways, I actually felt the opening sequence featuring the young Stenberg was the best of the lot and marks her out as a potential star of the future.
 You can see how Colombiana sticks to Besson's traditional girl-with-guns formula, nowadays echoed in stuff like Hanna and Haywire.
 It's quick, excessively loud and in between bloody conflicts, Saldana exudes sensuality like few others can these days.
 She reminded me of Salma Hayek's Carolina in Desperado and trust me, that is no bad thing!